9 Best Receipt Scanner Apps for Small Business (2026)

 - No built-in expense management features

-Best for: Business owners who need to digitize and organize all types of business documents, not just receipts.
+Best for: Business owners needing to digitize and organize all business document types, not just receipts.

-Neat started as a scanner hardware company and has evolved into a cloud-based document management platform.
-While it includes receipt scanning, Neat’s focus is broader: it helps you digitize, organize, and search across all your business documents, from receipts and invoices to contracts and tax forms.
+Neat started as a scanner hardware company and evolved into a cloud-based document management platform.
+While it includes receipt scanning, Neat's focus is broader: helping digitize, organize, and search across all business documents, from receipts and invoices to contracts and tax forms.

-If your primary pain point is general document disorganization (not just receipts), Neat’s wider document management approach may appeal to you.
+For those with general document disorganization pain points (not just receipts), Neat's wider document management approach may appeal.
 For pure receipt scanning and expense tracking, dedicated apps offer better value and more automation.

 Key Features: